 Robert A. Braeunig

 My first attempt to program a Saturn V simulation was back in 1995.
 The results were encouraging and the knowledge gained lead me to launch my web site Rocket & Space Technology, though I never released the simulation publicly.
-Since that time my knowledge, experience and database has increase substantially.
+Since that time my knowledge, experience and database has increased substantially.
 Combined with the fact the original simulation was written in a now obsolete programming language, I figured now was a good time to give it another try.
 In this article I present a new simulation along with a description of my work.
 I have selected Apollo 11 as my subject mission.

 The first order of business is data gathering.
 In order to simulate a launch, we must know the sequence and timing of key launch events.
 This we obtain from Apollo by the Numbers.
 The following is the Apollo 11 timeline starting with S-IC engine start command through Earth orbit insertion, given in hours, minutes and seconds Ground Elapsed Time (GET):